While We Bleed, Opening Scene: “No Witnesses”

 The only thing that saved him was the box of platinum crowns he threw out before him.
 The stacks of coin went flying, and the lead balls that would’ve torn into his heart were deflected just enough to let him turn and fling himself through the window.
 Glass shattered, sunlight glinted, and in the next moment he was flying through the air.
 No, not flying, falling.

 Ardana Sul hit the rocks piled against the tower, cracking his head on sharp stone and kept falling, down and down toward the river leaving red smears behind him.
 Above, the Baroness still screeched orders.
-More rocks pummeled him, and his last sensation was a wet chill as the river welcomed him into its drowning embrace.
+His last sensation was a wet chill as the river welcomed him into its drowning embrace.
 Then oblivion.

 Sign up for my newsletter to be notified when While We Bleed is published!